ShaneMcC/blog.dataforce.org.uk/content/posts/2010-11-21-a-tale-of-two-monitors.md

 So now I have 2 monitors, which previously were able to show images identically, that now show everything (subtly) differently - which isn't what I wanted.
 (I bought 2 at the same time from the same place in order to get them the same)

-I've invested in a colour calibrator to try and bring them closer together, but I know I own't be able to get them the same.
+I've invested in a colour calibrator to try and bring them closer together, but I know I won't be able to get them the same.
 The PVA monitor also has no ability to change the colour values on the monitor itself when using DVI and not in service mode ([Video](http://www.youtube.com/watch?v=jswBeG3pKW4)).

 For most people, there wouldn't be any problem with this - not everyone cares about panel technology, or that 2 monitors side by side are the same (not everyone even has 2 of the same model side-by-side anyway), but now I find myself with a dilemma, that needs to be resolved quickly.
 (The warranty period on the IPS monitor runs out on 2nd December)